Continuing Education Activity

 Prior to the widespread vaccination with tetanus toxoid in the late 1940s, there were approximately 600 cases of tetanus per year in the United States.
 Since then, the tetanus vaccine has achieved near-universal coverage in the United States, which has resulted in a 96% reduction in the incidence of tetanus cases and the elimination of neonatal tetanus.
 Presently, the incidence in the United States is 0.01 per 100,000.
 Most patients who develop tetanus do not have a complete tetanus immunization or received inappropriate prophylaxis after a wound.

 C. tetani enter the body through a break in the skin or mucous membranes.
 Once within the body and in anaerobic conditions, the bacteria travel to the spinal cord and brainstem within the motor neuron.
 It then produces highly potent neurotoxin tetanospasmin.
 The toxin enters inhibitory interneurons and blocks neurotransmission at the synapses.
 There is then inactivation of inhibitory neurotransmission that normally modulates anterior horn cells and muscle contraction.
 Loss of inhibition of anterior horn cells will cause increased muscle tone and painful spasms.
 Loss of inhibition of autonomic neurons will cause widespread autonomic instability, mainly manifests as sweating, tachycardia, and hypertension.
-These effects are long-lasting, and recovery requires the growth of new nerve terminal.
+These effects are long-lasting, and recovery requires the growth of a new nerve terminal.

 In healthy tissues, C. tetani will not grow.
 The incubation period for tetanus ranges from three days to 21 days but usually starts about 8 days.
 Predisposing factors must be present with the absence of inadequate vaccination plus the following: penetrating or devitalizing type injuries, polymicrobial infections, missed foreign body in wounds or injuries, and any blood flow compromise.
 Approximately 25% with tetanus has no identifiable causes.
 Tetanus rarely occurs in patients who are timely and properly receive immunizations.